-The HOPWA Program also participates in the Nebraska HIV CARES committee which consists of HIV/AIDS medical providers, service providers, consumers, and other members of the public.
+The HOPWA Program also participates In the Nebraska HIV CARES committee which consists of HIV/AIDS medical providers, service providers, consumers, and other members of the public.
 Several of the members of the NE HIV CARES are representatives of the Nebraska Red Ribbon Community.
 The Nebraska Red Ribbon Community is a diverse group of individuals located in various geographic regions across Nebraska.
 This diverse group of persons living with HIV/AIDS collaborate with DHHS to enhance and enrich the lives of HIV positive persons.
 In addition, the HOPWA Program Manager works closely with the Ryan White Part B Program Manager, the AIDS Drugs Assistance Program Manager and the Ryan White All Parts Committee members to coordinate services for persons living with HIV/AIDS.
 Committee meetings are held three times per year.
 The HOPWA Program works with the Nebraska Housing Developers Association (NHDA) to continue RentWise training to HOPWA clients across the state.

 If the needs exceed the funding available, a waiting list may be developed to ensure all eligible individuals may be served in the future when funds are available.
 Additionally, Project Sponsor may cap STRMU payments to FMR and limit receipt to a maximum of less than 21 weeks if needed.
-Implementing these caps requires approval by DHHS following a period of public comment.
+For the period covered by the 2024 AAP, NAP has chosen to limit STRMU assistance to a maximum of 12 weeks during the 52-week period.